animals

 Meals

-– Breakfast consists of cereals, fruits, yogurts, toast, and spreads.
+– Breakfast consists of cereals, fruits, yogurt, toast, and spreads.

-– Lunch includes bread, cold cuts, salad, cheese, spreads, and fruits.
+– Lunch includes bread, cold cuts, salad, cheese, spreads, and fruit.

-– Dinner consists of a hot meal, such as a traditional South African barbecue (braai).
+– Dinner is a hot meal such as a traditional South African barbecue (braai).
 All dinners include meat, starches, and vegetables.

-Tea and coffee are available for volunteers, as well as a refrigerator to store their own food and beverages.
+Tea and coffee are available for volunteers, as well as a fridge to store their own food and drinks.
+Please inform us in advance if you have any special dietary requirements.

 On-Site Facilities

-There is a laundry facility on-site.
-Volunteers can do their own laundry or we can wash it for 50.00 R per bundle.
-Please note: we are not responsible for any damages to clothes during washing or ironing.
+There is a laundry service available.
+You can wash your clothes yourself, or we can do it for 50.00 R per load.
+Please note: we are not responsible for any damage caused to clothing during washing or ironing.

-There is no WiFi available in this project due to poor reception.
-We recommend buying a SIM card upon arrival to connect to the internet.
+There is no Wi-Fi at this project due to poor reception.
+We recommend purchasing a SIM card upon arrival for internet access.

-– Vaccinations: Diphtheria, Typhus, Typhoid, Hepatitis A, and Polio.
-Rabies and malaria prophylaxis are recommended but not mandatory.
+– Vaccinations: Diphtheria, Typhoid, Typhus, Hepatitis A, and Polio.
+Rabies and anti-malaria medication are recommended but not mandatory.

 – Copy of passport.